 We are an internally managed, Maryland corporation focused on acquiring retail, office and industrial real estate located in major U.S. markets.
-We initiated operations during the year ended December 31, 2015 and we intend to elect to be taxed as a REIT for federal income tax purposes commencing with our taxable year ending December 31, 2021.
+We initiated operations during the year ended December 31, 2015 and have elected to be taxed as a REIT for federal income tax purposes commencing with our taxable year ending December 31, 2021.
 Substantially all of the Company's assets are held by, and operations are conducted through, the Operating Partnership and the Operating Partnership's direct and indirect subsidiaries.
-The Company is the general partner of the Operating Partnership and as of June 30, 2022 owned 83% of the outstanding common units of the Operating Partnership.
+The Company is the general partner of the Operating Partnership and as of September 30, 2022 owned 86% of the outstanding common units of the Operating Partnership.
 The Company formed a Maryland entity GIP REIT OP Limited LLC in 2018 that owns 0.002% of the Operating Partnership.